Dimitrios Keramitsis: Pogoń Szczecin

 On 6 September 2024, Keramitsis signed a three-year deal with Polish Ekstraklasa club Pogoń Szczecin.
 He made his debut for Pogoń's reserve team on 15 September 2024, in a 1–1 draw against Unia Swarzędz.
 On 20 October, he made his Ekstraklasa debut in a 1–0 away loss over Raków Częstochowa.
 In the 65th minute of that match, he was given a straight red card for fouling Adriano Amorim.
 One month later, on 24 November 2024, Keramitsis was shown a second yellow card during a 0–0 draw played against Elana Toruń in Pogoń's reserve team.

 International career

 In July 2023, Keramitsis was included in the Greek under-19 squad that took part in the 2023 UEFA European Under-19 Championship.

 Style of play

-A right-footed centre-back who also makes good use of his left foot—allowing him to build the game from the back—he is described as a physical player, good at marking his opponent and with a fine sense of timing, able to play both in a 3 or 4-men defense.
+A right-footed centre-back with proficiency using his left foot, he is noted for his ability to distribute possession from the defensive line.
+Media and tactical analyses describe him as a physical defender capable of tight marking, possessing strong positional timing, and holding versatility across both three- and four-man defensive systems.

 In his early career, his origins and his debut at Roma soon earned him comparisons with the international defender Kostas Manolas.